 As your horse becomes more sensitive to your various cues, you’ll be able to use the whip to ask for more complex behaviours such as more bend or getting the horse to step sideways.

 Lunging is primarily a training tool that uses pressure and release.
 However, you can also use rewards such as treats to reinforce your horse while on the lunge.
 For example the most difficult thing to teach a horse on the lunge is sometimes a simple stand without turning in.
 Using positive reinforcement can really make a difference here.

 As your lunging becomes more advanced, you will likely start to do more work in-hand closer to the horse.
 This is when positive reinforcement can really come into its own.
-You can elicit a behaviour and then reward the horse to reinforce.
+You can now gently elicit a behaviour and then reward the horse with a treat to reinforce it.